-Learn about OWDA Investor Relations, including ESG Program, Featured News, Key Projects, The Team, and Credit Summary.
+Learn about OWDA Investor Relations including our ESG Program, News & Press Releases, Projects, and Team.

 The Ohio Water Development Authority's mission is to provide financial assistance for environmental infrastructure from the lending for such purposes to local governments in Ohio, and sale of revenue bonds secured by such loans.
 The authority consists of eight members, including: five members appointed by the governor each who serve an eight year term, the director of natural resources, the director of environmental projection and the director of development.